Rachel Parkin

 Photo credit: Blue Ridge Weddings

 There are different stories about the origins of jumping the broom.
-When Roman couples in Wales eloped, they would "jump the broom", a branch of flowering common broom, or a besom made of broom.
+When Romani couples in Wales eloped, they would "jump the broom", a branch of flowering common broom, or a besom made of broom.

 Jumping the broom also has origins in Western Africa and has a long tradition of being used in African-American weddings.